 People who are unable to navigate a page with the mouse or a trackpad can use the tab key to toggle through focussable items on the page (i.e. buttons, links, form controls).
 The order that items are focussed is one of the most important aspects of web accessibility, as it allows keyboard users to properly navigate a web page — if the tab order is incorrect, the page may be confusing!

 Firefox 84 and later can enable a visual overlay showing the tabbing order.
 This provides a high-level overview of how the page will be navigated using the tab key, which may highlight problems more effectively than tabbing through the elements.
 The overlay is toggled on/off using the Show Tabbing Order checkbox.

 All focussable items have a numbered marker and the currently focussed item is highlighted in a different color.
-In some cases the marker may be hidden by other elements, as is true for items 1 and 2 in the in the page below.
+In some cases the marker may be hidden by other elements, as is true for items 1 and 2 in the page below.

 These become visible in the overlay when the item is the current item.

 Note: The overlay reflects the tab order at the time that the checkbox is selected (i.e. it is not dynamic).
 If a user does anything that adds items to the tab order (e.g. opens a visual element that contains more links), these new items will not be reflected in the overlay until the Accessibility Inspector is re-launched.

 You can check for accessibility issues by clicking the drop-down menu next to: Check for issues.
 The available menu items include:

 - None — Don't show the possible list of issues